Opioid use disorder: Challenges

 The stigma surrounding addiction can heavily influence opioid addicts not to seek help.
+Stigma may arise from a variety of sources, including friends, family, employers, and healthcare providers.
+People who experience stigma related to their opioid use disorder are less inclined to seek out treatment or remain in treatment because of shame or feelings of being judged.
+Therefore, reducing stigma via education and support improves outcomes in the treatment of OUD and makes people more confident in seeking treatment.
 Many people view addiction as a moral failing rather than a medical condition, which can lead to feelings of shame and isolation.
 This stigma can affect family members, making it difficult for them to support their loved ones effectively.

 According to position papers on the treatment of opioid dependence published by the United Nations Office on Drugs and Crime and the World Health Organization, care providers should not treat opioid use disorder as the result of a weak moral character or will but as a medical condition.
 Some evidence suggests the possibility that opioid use disorders occur due to genetic or other chemical mechanisms that may be difficult to identify or change, such as dysregulation of brain circuitry involving reward and volitional experience.
 It has also been hypothesized that endocrine and autonomic nervous system abnormalities can be opioid-induced.
 Critically, the endogenous opioid system is involved in reward; changes to this system affect experience and subsequent behavior.
 The exact mechanisms are unclear, leading to debate over the influence of biology and free will.

 Accessing appropriate treatment is often a significant barrier.
 Factors include: